rajashreey841/Notes/sql.md

 ---

-#### 4. TCL (Transaction Control Language):TCL commands manage transactions in relational databases, ensuring data integrity and consistency.
+#### 4. TCL (Transaction Control Language): TCL commands manage transactions in relational databases, ensuring data integrity and consistency.
 These commands are used to commit changes or roll back operations in case of errors.

 | **Command**     | **Description**                          | **Example Query** |
 |------------------|------------------------------------------|-------------------|